raspdevpy/ccdoc/guide/Timeout/timeoutReason.md

 # $timeoutReason

-Return the reason of timeout in Timeout trigger
+Return the reason of the timeout.\
+This function only works in the Timeout trigger.

 ## Usage